 Advantages of quantitative analytics over manual monitoring of distributed solar systems

-Quantitative analytics is a standard for large-scale solar PV facilities of utility and industrial scale, but in the commercial and residential segments it is rarely utilized due to the high cost of top-tier weather sensors and the need for sensors' maintenance and calibration.
-There are however also alternatives which are better suited for the distributed solar segment - one involving satellite sensing and another with sensorless approach such as Soltell's Sensorless technology.
+Quantitative analytics is a standard for large-scale solar PV facilities of utility and industrial scale, but in the commercial and residential segments it is rarely utilized due to the high cost of top-tier weather sensors and the need for sensor maintenance and calibration.
+There are however also alternatives which are better suited for the distributed solar segment - one involving remote satellite sensing and another with sensorless approach with Soltell's Sensorless technology.

 In this recent example from one of our commercial fleet clients, a 125kW rooftop PV system has experienced a malfunction in one of the string trackers, lowering the overall output of the system by nearly 10%.
 Obviously, when knowing something is wrong - one can notice the curve differences, but as human operators attempt to perform daily manual monitoring upon hundreds of PV facilities such nuances are typically left unnoted.

 Let's summarize the outcome of technology application: a commercial 125kW PV system with 10% more solar energy production and 90% less human labor in operations.
 We shall continue transformimg solar O&M with advanced Industrial IoT powered automation.

-Commercial and residential solar integrators - interested to know on Sensorless technology to measure PV performance and integrating it into your solar monitoring/management software?
+Commercial and residential solar integrators - interested in Sensorless technology to measure PV performance and integrating it into your solar monitoring/management software?
 Fill-in the demo request form to get more details.